philippinespire/2022_PIRE_omics_workshop/preprocessing_README.md

 ## **0. Rename the raw fq.gz files (<1 minute run time)**

+We need to rename the raw files from the sequencer to match our project naming convention.
+In the previous step, when you copied the raw `fq.gz` files over, you also copied the "decode" file.
+This file tells us which species, population, extraction, etc. each library came from.
+We normally use this decode file to then rename the raw files.
+For the workshop, we will demonstrate this step as a group.
+You do NOT need to do this individually.

 Make sure you check and edit the decode file as necessary so that the following naming format is followed:

 `PopSampleID_LibraryID` where,